fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 ## C-Type Meaning in a Node Identification Object

-The C-Type contains a bitmask describing what information is included in this Node Identification Object ({{ctypeFig}}).
+In this object, the C-Type, defined in {{Section 8 of RFC4884}}, contains a bitmask describing what information is included in this Node Identification Object ({{ctypeFig}}).
 The fields in this bitmask are chosen so that the IPAddr and name bits overlap with the same bits as defined in {{RFC5837}}, so that an implementation